savimisha/mikrotik-xray/README.md

-Xray-core + tun2socks container for Mikrotik.
+Xray-core + hev-socks5-tunnel container for Mikrotik
-arm64 only.
+arm64 only

 Environment:
 ```